solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 ## 13 / Summary

-Similar to reference architecture, case studies provide a view into how other organizations are building applications using MySQL that could be appropriate and similar to how a developer may be thinking of building their own application.
+Similar to the reference architecture, case studies provide a view into how other organizations are building applications using MySQL that could be appropriate and similar to how a developer may be thinking of building their own application.
 Although they may not go into as much depth as reference architectures, they certainly provide a means of generating ideas.

 ### Checklist

--   Understand the most common uses of a product
+-   Understand the most common uses of a product.
--   Do look for references of other customers
+-   Reference customers' architecture.
--   Use case studies as basis for justification of your designs
+-   Justify and validate your use cases based on the use case studies.
--   Attend conferences to learn how others are using the product(s)
+-   Attend conferences to learn how others are using the product(s).

 # 14 / Zero to Hero

-As we approach the end to this developer guide, it should now be possible to assess where in the application and database evolution the target environment may be and using that waypoint, determine what steps are needed to take the application architecture to the next level in the evolutionary progression.
+We have reached the end of the guide.
+You have the content and tutorials to assess your application and database evolution the target needs.
+Take a moment to determine the required steps to move your application architecture to the next evolutionary level.
+Architecture modernization and operational monitoring are an iterative processes and we hope you refer to this guide often.

 ## Determining the evolutionary waypoint